-Next, think about getting a professional cleaner to come through, or be extra specially thorough yourself, as guests may have vey high expectations.
+Next, think about getting a professional cleaner to come through, or be extra especially thorough yourself, as guests may have very high expectations.

-In addition to removing and locking away personal items, it’s also important to add the items that travelers expect to find in a holiday rental.
+In addition to removing and locking away personal items, it’s also important to add the things that travellers expect to find in a holiday rental.
 Here’s a break down by room:

 The Bathrooms: Renters expect bathrooms to be spotless.
-Provide at least 2 bath towels, 2 hand towels, and 2 flannels per guest.
+Provide at least two bath towels, two hand towels, and two flannels per guest.
 Guests appreciate decent linens and finding a bathroom supplied with quality toiletries.
 Think “hotel-like experience”!